Ihsan Ali: Education and career

 He was born in the district Charsadda, Khyber Pakhtunkhwa, Pakistan and studied Archeology at University of Peshawar, and then obtained his PhD from the University of Cambridge.
-Dr. Ihsan worked for the University of Peshawar in various positions from 1981 to 2002 where he was primarily a Professor in the Archaeology Department.
+Dr. Ihsan worked for the University of Peshawar in various positions from 1981 to 2002 where he was primarily a professor in the Archaeology Department.
 Ali has delivered lectures in various universities of the world including New York, Pennsylvania, Harvard, Boston, Ohio and California State University in the United States, Cambridge, Leicester, Southampton, Sheffield and Glasgow Universities in the UK, and ULM University in Germany.
 He has published more than 63 research papers and edited 17 different volumes of journals in archaeology, for the University of Peshawar, Peshawar Museum and Hazara University.
 After being the Chair of Archaeology, University of Peshawar, for three years (1997–2000), he was appointed as Director Archaeology & Museums, Khyber Pakhtunkhwa in 2002, and during his tenure, he established six museums and started a new Journal, Frontier Archaeology.
-In 2008, the Government of Khyber Pakhtunkhwa assigned him the task of establishing Abdul Wali Khan University Mardan, with nine campuses, three of which have now attained the status of independent universities (Bacha Khan University Charsadda, University of Swabi and University of Buner).
+In 2008, the Government of Khyber Pakhtunkhwa assigned him the task of establishing Abdul Wali Khan University Mardan, with nine campuses, three of which have now attained the status of independent universities (Bacha Khan University Charsadda, University of Swabi and University of Buner), He has also taught archeology at Bright Future Private School.